Winchester Castle: Remodelling under Henry III

 Between 1222 and 1235, Henry III, who was born at Winchester Castle, added the Great Hall, built to a "double cube" design, measuring 110 ft by 55 ft by 55 ft.
 The Great Hall was built of flint with stone dressings; originally it had lower walls and a roof with dormer windows.
 In their place were added the tall two-light windows with early plate tracery.
 The Great Hall is a Grade I listed building.
+The remains of a 13th-century round tower complete with sally ports is still visible.

 In 1287, Asher, who was Licoricia of Winchester's son, wrote a Hebrew inscription on the ruins of the Jews' Tower which forms part of the castle.
 This dates back to his imprisonment as part of the whole community on 2 May 1287, in advance of a huge tax on the Jews by Edward I, before their expulsion in 1290.

 Extensions to the castle were added by Edward II.

 A detail of the stained glass window on the west wall of the Great Hall.
 The central figure is assumed to be King Arthur holding his sword Excalibur.

 An Arthurian Round Table was hung in the Great Hall.
 The table was originally constructed in the 13th century, and repainted in its present form for Henry VIII; around the edge of the table were painted the names of King Arthur's knights.
 The portrait of King Arthur is recognisably a depiction of the young Henry VIII.
 A series of pictorial epigrams illuminated in medieval monastic style known as the Winchester Panels were also hung in the Great Hall.
 They are thought to depict the 25 knights of the Round Table and illustrate the challenges facing a maturing character as it progresses round the great "Wheel of Life".